 - The Tudor Trust: for a grant from January 2016, with a one year further grant in 2019, to enable us to work on organisational development, to help us explore the next phase of Transition Network’s evolution, which has made all the difference in enabling our shift to shared governance.

-- Roger Ross of Lots Road Auctions: for his long-standing and incredibly generous core funding support, which helps every area of our work, as well as particular support to make 21 Stories of Transition possible.
+- Roger Ross of Lots Road Auctions for his long-standing and wonderful core funding support, which helped every area of our work, and which has concluded after 11 generous years.

 We would also like to honour previous support from funders and donors who have ensured that Transition Network could continue and develop our work:

 - V. Kann Rasmussen Foundation

 - Fondation Charles Léopold Mayer pour le Progrès de l’Homme

 - The Roddick Foundation